-This guide shares the steps you’ll take on your journey to become a foster parent – from initial enquiry to fostering panel and everything in between.
+This guide shares how to become a foster parent – from initial enquiry to fostering panel, and everything in between.
 And when you’re ready to take your first step, you’ll have a local, dedicated team to support you.

 Talk to us about fostering

-The first step is to enquire online and speak to our team.
+The first step is to enquire online and speak to our team about fostering a child.

 We'll visit you at home or virtually through a video call to get to know you better.

-When you're ready to take the next step, you'll complete an application form and if accepted, we'll start your Form F assessment.
+When you're ready to take the next step in your fostering journey, you'll complete an application form and if accepted, we'll start your Form F assessment.

 With over 30 year's experience in therapeutic fostering, we'll give you all the skills you need to make a life-changing difference.